Jessica Cisneros: Early life and education

 Cisneros was born and raised in Laredo, Texas.
 Before she was born, her parents emigrated from Mexico to seek medical care for her older sister.
 Her parents became United States citizens under the Immigration Reform and Control Act of 1986.

 Cisneros was the valedictorian of her graduating class at Early College High School.
 She earned a Bachelor of Arts from the University of Texas at Austin and a Juris Doctor from the University of Texas School of Law.
 Her focus during law school included immigration law.
 In 2014, while a student at the University of Texas, she worked as an intern in the Washington, D.C. office of Congressman Henry Cuellar, after developing an interest in immigration law reform.
+She is Latina.

 Career

 After graduating from law school, Cisneros worked as an attorney, including at Brooklyn Defender Services with a focus on immigration law.
 Her law practice has included advocacy for clients seeking asylum.
 Cisneros entered politics after she was proposed by Laredo community leaders in response to a local newspaper advertisement by the Justice Democrats seeking candidates for political office.
 After the 2020 election, she worked as an attorney in the Laredo office of Texas RioGrande Legal Aid and became a supervising attorney at RAICES in Laredo, a legal aid organization for immigrants.